BotScutters/blog_source/content/articles/predicting_flight_cancellations.md

 #### Inconsistent scaling

 With features describing cancellation rates, precipitation, temperature, and more, the scales of my data were all over the place.
-To handle this, I simply rescaled all of my features to be centered around a mean of 0 with a standard deviation of 1.
+To handle this, I used sklearn Standard Scaler module to rescale all of my features to be centered around a mean of 0 with a standard deviation of 1.

 #### Too many features with not enough information